 Folkhälsan Swimrun 2019 September 21st

 Challenge yourself with Folkhälsan Swimrun – A tough race that takes place in the extremely beautiful Finnish forest landscapes.
-We promise you an amazing and challenging experience in a friendly atmosphere.Read more and register
+We promise you an amazing and challenging experience in a friendly atmosphere.Register now!

 Folkhälsan Swimrun is organized for the sixth time in Nuuksio National Park in Espoo, Finland, on 21 September 2019.
 The race courses take you through the challenging, ever changing, and extremely beautiful Finnish forest landscapes.
 As Folkhälsan Swimrun is an event that emphasizes team spirit, amazing experiences, and beautiful nature, you complete the race in pairs, running together from one lake to another and then swimming across the lakes.
 Grab your favorite companion, choose a race, and register for either the women’s, men’s, or mixed series.